Ultimate Guide to Understanding Mutual Funds

 Mutual funds are funds, or a basket of different securities, that are packaged together and sold, in shares or fractional shares, to investors.

-The primary benefit of mutual funds is instant portfolio diversification.
+The primary benefit of mutual funds is a degree of portfolio diversification.
 Say you invest in a mutual fund that holds stocks of every company in the S&P 500.
-If one company in the S&P 500 goes bankrupt, your fund might lose some value, but you most likely won’t lose everything.
+If one company in the S&P 500 goes bankrupt, your fund might lose some value, but you probably won’t lose everything.
 But if your whole investment was in that one company’s stock, you’d lose all or most of your money.

 How Mutual Funds Work